Are you ready to make hiring managers fall head over heels for your resume?

 Your resume should be one page long, so prioritize the most important information and be concise in your descriptions.
 Use short, punchy sentences and avoid lengthy paragraphs.
 Instead of listing every task you did in your previous job, focus on the most significant accomplishments and how they contributed to the company's success.

 Consider using the XYZ format.
-This format is a used on ATS systems and is a great way to show employers how you achieved a goal.
+This format is used on ATS systems and is a great way to show employers how you achieved a goal.
 Start off with an action verb followed by an accomplishment, measurement, and an explanation of how you accomplished the goal.

 Here’s an example: